turanszkij/WickedEngine/README.md

 RenderPath3D_Deferred myGame; // Declare a game screen component, aka "RenderPath" (you could also override its Update(), Render() etc. functions).
 This is a 3D, Deferred path for example, but there are others main.ActivatePath(&myGame); // Register your game to the application.
 It will call Start(), Update(), Render(), etc. from now on...

-wiRenderer::LoadModel("myModel.wiscene"); // Simply load a model into the current render scene wiRenderer::GetScene(); // Get the current render scene wiRenderer::ClearWorld(); // Delete every model, etc. from the current render scene
+wiSceneSystem::LoadModel("myModel.wiscene"); // Simply load a model into the current global scene wiSceneSystem::GetScene(); // Get the current global scene wiRenderer::ClearWorld(); // Delete every model, etc. from the current global scene

 myGame.setSSAOEnabled(true); // You can enable post process effects this way...